Policies & Procedures

 Non-exempt classifications apply to all employees not classified as exempt.
 Non-exempt employees are eligible to earn and receive credit for appropriately authorized overtime and/or compensatory time.
 The accumulation of overtime or compensatory time is subject to the provision of Section 5.8 of this Manual.
 These employees, whose work must be documented and maintained in accordance with federal regulations, must maintain detailed records reflecting the time of arrival and departure from work.

-Staff appointments extend from July 1 to June 30 (fiscal year) unless otherwise stated on the Employee Transaction Form .
+Staff appointments extend from July 1 - June 30 (fiscal year) unless otherwise stated on the Employee Transaction Form .
 Employment is not guaranteed beyond the ending date of the appointment, and reappointment is solely at the discretion of the University.
 Positions at Rogers State University are categorized as one of the following:

 3.4.1 Regular Full-time Employees